 Information suggests that symptoms will last around four years, but in reality can last a lot longer.
 In the UK, the average age for a woman to reach the menopause is 51.

-Depression can be a huge problem during menopause.
+Depression & anxiety can be a huge problem during menopause.
 Evidence suggests that depression during menopause can present differently in comparison to other depressive disorders.

 I first started with menopausal symptoms in my early 40’s, however, I didn’t realise that was the cause.
-I wasn’t displaying the ‘usual’ symptoms’, hot flushes, lighter or irregular periods etc. In fact, my periods were still pretty regular.
+I wasn’t displaying the ‘usual’ symptoms, hot flushes, lighter or irregular periods etc. My periods were still pretty regular.
 However, I suddenly developed dreadful PMT (or so I thought) and was constantly bloated.
-As well as that I developed food allergies and intolerances I had never had before and my memory really began to fail.
+As well as that I developed food allergies and intolerances I had never had before and my memory began to fail.
 It took until my mid-40s to consider that I had ADHD and menopause hormone fluctuations were exacerbating my symptoms.

 It wasn’t until the night sweats started a year or so later that I began to wonder if it was menopause.
 When I first approached my (male) GP, I was promptly told I was too young and it couldn’t be menopause.
 Four years later I finally had a (female) GP confirm I was perimenopausal and prescribe HRT.
-It’s still early days and we are working on getting the right dose.
+It took some trial and error but we finally found the right dose and type.
 However, I have also introduced vitamins and supplements to my diet.
 As well as that, I am trying to be very sensible in what I eat.
 Because of my journey, I’m passionate about raising awareness and letting women know they don’t have to suffer their menopausal symptoms in silence.